ahmadawais/hacktoberfest/README.md

 - [Block Builder](http://blockbuilder.org/) - Quickly create, edit, and fork D3.js examples
 - [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) - Guidelines for creating template files for a GitHub project..

-## Tips, tricks, tools, and add-ons for GitHub power users
+## Tips, Tricks, Tools, and Add-Ons for GitHub Power Users
 - [GitHub Integrations Directory](https://github.com/integrations) - Use your favorite tools with GitHub.
 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) - Use this list to test your GitHub knowledge.
 (A resource so good, it's worth mentioning twice.)
 - [A collection of awesome browser extensions for GitHub.](https://github.com/stefanbuck/awesome-browser-extensions-for-github) - Well, the link kinda' says it all.